-4. Location of Litter Box
+4. Location of Cat Litter Box

-If the litter box is in a place that might cause your cat a certain amount of stress, he might decide to use your couch instead.
+If the litter box is in a place that might cause your cat a certain amount of stress, they might decide to use your couch instead.
 If it’s in a busy or loud area, such as near the front door or next to the washing machine, or it’s not easy to access (such as in the basement), he might not want to go near it.
 It’s recommended to have the litter box on the main floor and in a private and quiet location.

-5. Accessibility Problems
+5. Cat Litter Box Accessibility Problems

 If you have a small kitten or a senior cat, or any cat with mobility issues, getting into the litter box could be a barrier.
 You need to ensure that the sides of the litter box aren’t too high, or your cat might decide it’s easier to pee on your couch or bed.